 What is the ratio?

-If you are using fresh elderberries and rosehips use a ratio of 1:3, meaning 1 part of fresh herbs and 3 parts of menstruum.
+If you are using fresh elderberries and rosehips, use a ratio of 1:2.
+So for 1 g of fresh elderberries and rosehips, you will use 2 ml of menstruum.
 The reason is that fresh rosehips and elderberries contain so much water that the alcohol would become too diluted to pull their properties from them.
 It is also better to use more concentrated alcohol if you can get it up to 80% proof.

 How to make Elderberry tincture with Rosehips?